Mank: Music

 Fincher's frequent collaborators Trent Reznor and Atticus Ross composed the score for Mank.
 Forgoing their usual synth-heavy style, Reznor and Ross used period-authentic instrumentation from the 1940s to accompany the film.
 As a result of the COVID-19 pandemic, each member of the orchestra recorded their sections for the score from home.
 The entire soundtrack is composed of songs written and performed by Reznor and Ross and runs for 52 tracks at over an hour and a half, and was released by The Null Corporation on December 4, 2020, the same day coinciding with the film's release.
 An extended soundtrack (featuring unreleased music and demos not featured in the film) that runs over three hours with 87 tracks, was released through Bandcamp the following week, December 11.

 Release and reception

-Mank was released in a limited theatrical release in the United States on November 13, 2020, before beginning to stream worldwide on Netflix on December 4, 2020.
+Mank was released in the United States on November 13, 2020, before beginning to stream worldwide on Netflix on December 4, 2020.

 IndieWire reported the film played in 75 theaters during its opening weekend and did "similar business" as other new indie releases The Climb and Ammonite, which each averaged about $300 per venue (which would mean a $22,500 debut for Mank).
 Upon the film's release onto Netflix, it only managed to finish in the top-10 on its first day.
 IndieWire wrote that it just "didn't gain the attention of other high-profile originals like Da 5 Bloods, The Trial of the Chicago 7, and Hillbilly Elegy," all of which debuted in first or second place.